tobiaslidstrom/Remarkable/README.md

 License
 -------------------
-Copyright (c) 2014 by Tobias Lidström.
+Copyright &copy; 2014 by Tobias Lidström.
 All rights reserved.

-This project is released under the terms of [Apache License 2.0](LICENSE).
+This project is licensed under the terms of [Apache License 2.0](LICENSE).